AIwithMann/libnn-cpp/README.md

 # libnn-cpp
-A project for applying what I learn in Deep Learning theory.
+A library particularly designed to apply what I have learnt in DL theory